oracle-devrel/technology-engineering/cloud-infrastructure/networking/Networking-Competitive-Insights/README.md

-# Secure Edge Connectivity Reusable Assets
+# Networking-Competitive-Insights Reusable Assets
-Secure Edge Connectivity in Oracle Cloud Infrastructure (OCI).
-Discover how OCI enables organizations to establish secure and reliable connections between on-premises networks and the cloud, ensuring data integrity and confidentiality.
-Explore our resources to learn about VPN connectivity, FastConnect, IPSec VPN, Network Firewall and more.
+Networking - Competitive Insights in Oracle Cloud Infrastructure (OCI).
+Gain competitive knowledge by exploring OCI's networking capabilities and discovering how they compare to other cloud providers.

 ## When to use this asset?
-These documents can be use as reusable assets on different technologies around OCI regarding Secure Edge Connectivity
+These documents can be use as reusable assets on different technologies around OCI regarding Networking Competitive Insights context

 ## How to use this asset?
 The information is generic in nature and not specified for a particular customer.
 Appropriate changes in scope should be updated.